Proof in the Polls

-Over recent years numerous opinion polls have been carried out by recognised and respected polling organisations, these show that the Monarchy has clear majority support in the United Kingdom and that only a minority wish to abolish the Monarchy and become republic.
+Over recent years numerous opinion polls have been carried out by recognised and respected polling organisations, these show that the Monarchy has clear majority support in the United Kingdom and that only a minority wishes to abolish the Monarchy and become a republic.
 In 2016 Ipsos MORI conducted a poll which asked the question: “Are you satisfied or dissatisfied with the way the Queen is doing her job as Monarch?”, to which 86% of the nation identified as being satisfied with her job performance.

-The latest YouGov poll which was conducted in May of 2018, gave deep insight into who are Britain’s Monarchists and further that a strong 7 out of 10 Britons continue to support and want a Monarchy.
+The latest YouGov poll which was conducted in May of 2018, gave deep insight into who is Britain’s Monarchists and further that a strong 7 out of 10 Britons continue to support and want a Monarchy.
 The YouGov poll went on to conclude:

 Over two-thirds (69%) of Britons are monarchists.
 This figure is more than three times higher than the number who oppose (21% don’t want a Royal family), with the remaining 11% saying they don’t know either way.

-While the majority of people in all age groups support Britain having a monarchy, the older Britons are the higher this level of support gets: 57% of 18-24 year olds are monarchists, a figure which rises to 77% among those aged 55 or older.
+While the majority of people in all age groups support Britain having a monarchy, the older Britons are the higher this level of support gets: 57% of 18-24-year-olds are monarchists, a figure which rises to 77% among those aged 55 or older.
 While men and women overwhelmingly support Britain having a monarchy (67% and 70% respectively), men (25%) are more likely than women (17%) to oppose it.